 Lori Yates

-Born in Oshawa, Ontario, Yates grew up in Downsview, a working class suburb of Toronto, under the shadow of the Yorkdale Mall.
-She's the kid who at 8 years old proclaimed to the world she was going to be a singer, and the same kid who left school at 15 to work in a gas station while taking singing lessons and secretly pursuing her dream.
-The kid who listened to Tanya Tucker, Patti Smith and Dolly Parton while dreaming of a career in music.
-The kid who’d never been on a plane until Sony Music bigshots sent her a ticket.
-Her scrappy spirit has carried her through the peaks and valleys of the music business, she kept singing, writing and performing no matter what life threw at her.
-Lori’s a lifer.
+Born in Oshawa, Ontario, Yates grew up in Downsview, a working-class suburb of Toronto, under the shadow of the Yorkdale Mall.
+She's the kid who at 8 years old proclaimed to the world she was going to be a singer after seeing The Supremes on the Ed Sullivan show sing "Stop in the Name of Love.
+She was heavily influenced by Tanya Tucker, Patti Smith, and Dolly Parton.
+She started to secretly take singing lessons while working in a self-serve gas station.
+Lori was the kid who'd never been on a plane until Sony Music sent her a ticket.

-Her first major recording “Can’t Stop the Girl” (Sony Nashville) would prove prophetic.
-She’s an artist who battled and overcame her own personal addictions and quietly moved on to help others.
-She’s planted graveyard flowers, painted houses, worked in record stores and homeless shelters, sold her paintings and photographs, and somehow found time to add stand-up comedy to her resume.
-A writer, singer, poet, story teller, funny person, coach, mentor, partner and mom.
+Her first major recording "Can't Stop the Girl" (Sony Nashville) would prove prophetic.
+She's an artist who battled and overcame her own personal addictions and quietly moved on to help others.
+She's planted graveyard flowers, painted houses, worked in record stores and homeless shelters, sold her paintings and photographs all in order to support her career during turbulent times.
+A writer, singer, poet, storyteller, songwriting coach, mentor, partner, and mom.

-Drawn to the post-industrial steel city of Hamilton, Ontario because of its rich musical heritage, Lori relocated with her baby son and partner in 2002.
-That’s where Ronnie Hawkins and The Band cut their teeth in whisky-soaked bars like the Flamingo and the Golden Garter.
-Where Conway Twitty wrote "It’s Only Make Believe" in a Herkimer Street apartment, and where the famous Washington family (Jackie Washington and his brothers) opened their home to Billie Holiday, Duke Ellington, and Mississippi John Hurt when they gigged in town.
-And, where she played with the late and beloved Brian Griffith when he wasn’t touring with Emmylou Harris and Willie Nelson.
+Lori moved to Hamilton with her family, in early 2001.
+She was drawn to the post-industrial steel city of because of its rich musical heritage where Ronnie Hawkins and The Band cut their teeth in whisky-soaked bars like the Flamingo and the Golden Garter, and where Conway Twitty wrote "It's Only Make Believe" in a Herkimer Street apartment, and where the famous Washington family (Jackie Washington and his brothers) opened their home to Billie Holiday, Duke Ellington, and Mississippi John Hurt when they gigged in town.
+And this is where she played with the late great Brian Griffith when he wasn't touring with Emmylou Harris and Willie Nelson.
+Lori relocated with her baby son and partner in 2002.
+She took up a residency at the Corktown tavern when it was voted "best live dive" and won the hearts of her new hometown.

 Hamilton lovingly embraced Lori, awarding her with "Songwriter of the Year" and "Alt-Country Recording of the Year" at the 2007 Hamilton Music Awards for "The Book of Minerva."

-Her words, from her song Angels with Bloody Knees has recently been immortalized in Hamilton's Gore Park.
-Artist Dave Kuruc created "Music City Markers" which included lyrics from prominent Hamilton and Hamilton influenced artists; Robbie Robertson, Terra Lightfoot, The Arkells etc. Look for Lori's "Concrete rises hits you like a kiss".
+The words from her song, Angels with Bloody Knees have recently been immortalized in Hamilton's Gore Park.
+Artist Dave Kuruc created "Music City Markers" which included lyrics from prominent Hamilton and Hamilton influenced artists; Robbie Robertson, Terra Lightfoot, The Arkells, etc. Look for Lori's "Concrete rises hits you like a kiss".

 2015 - Sweetheart of the Valley - Laly Music